At a glance, it may look like simply exercising to lose weight and be fit, but not after you finish reading this.

 Benefits of Exercise

 Exercise in any form – from weightlifting, brisk walking, to stretching – improves mood, energy, sleep, and overall health.
 It helps reduce, anxiety, stress, and depression.
 It makes one happier physically and mentally.
-Websites like FamilyHype and WomansDay also reiterate that exercise is essential to keeping us healthy and cancer-free.
+Websites like WomansDay also reiterate that exercise is essential to keeping us healthy and cancer-free.

 How Does Exercising Prevent Cancer?

 - Exposure to high estrogen increases the danger of having breast cancer.
 With exercise, blood estrogen levels decrease, reducing a woman’s risk for breast cancer.

 - Most of us know that cancer cells feed on sugar.
 Exercise reduces insulin, creating a low sugar environment, starving the cancer cells.
 This then lessens the growth and spread of cancer cells.

 - Exercise stimulates adrenaline which helps increase the circulation of natural killer immune cells in the lungs, liver, and skin and directs it to the tumor cells.